Deep Plane Facelift

 Who is Suitable for a Deep Plane Facelift?

 We believe the ideal patient to undergo facelift surgery will have moderate to severe facial sagging.
+Lax skin, especially in the forehead and midface regions, is a common sign of facial aging that the deep plane facelift is designed to address.
+Patients undergoing facelift surgery often present with severe facial ageing or advanced facial ageing changes, making them suitable candidates for comprehensive facial rejuvenation.
 Deep plane facelifts are long lasting, often up to 10 years or longer, although the ageing process does not stop once you have had a facelift.
+Unlike traditional facelift techniques and the traditional SMAS facelift, which primarily address superficial layers, the deep plane approach targets deeper facial structures and is particularly beneficial for those with more pronounced aging.
 Following a good diet, sleep, and exercise helps.
 It targets multiple areas of the face, including the midface and jowls.

 What is the Best Age to Have a Deep Plane Facelift?

 The ideal age for a deep plane facelift varies from person to person and depends on individual factors.
 These can include skin elasticity, the type of and degree of facial aging, the overall health of a patient, and factors such as do they smoke, or are they healthy, can also affect the age of a facelift.
-We see patients for a deep plane facelift in their late 40s (to a lesser extent), 50s, 60s and 70s.
+The natural aging process leads to changes in skin elasticity and facial structure, resulting in sagging skin and deep creases that the deep plane facelift is designed to address.
+We see patients for a deep plane face lift in their late 40s (to a lesser extent), 50s, 60s and 70s.

 Why Would Our Plastic Surgeon Recommend Another Type of Facelift?

 Sometimes patients with medical conditions or risk factors may benefit from less invasive techniques with shorter recovery times.
-Deciding what is best for the patient will depend on each patient's needs and goals.
+Deciding what is best for the patient will depend on each patient’s needs and goals.
 There is no one size fits all and we really believe that chatting and asking lots of questions in your consultation with our plastic surgeons is so important.
+Combining procedures such as a deep plane facelift, eyelid surgery, and brow lift can achieve comprehensive facial rejuvenation for suitable candidates.
 Feeling confident in your choice of surgeon, their experience and the type of procedure is crucial.

 What Are the Reasons for Choosing a Deep Plane Facelift?

-• Comprehensive Rejuvenation: Deep plane facelifts offer a thorough facial rejuvenation by addressing both the skin and the deeper facial musculature.
+• Comprehensive Rejuvenation: Deep plane facelifts are considered one of the most advanced facelift techniques, offering a thorough facial rejuvenation by addressing both the skin and the deeper facial musculature.
 This can result in a more natural and harmonious outcome.

 • Natural-Looking Results: The deep plane technique aims to create natural-looking results, avoiding the “pulled” or unnatural appearance that can sometimes be associated with some traditional facelifts.